Definition of

 In the structure of the State, a municipality is usually the smallest administrative entity with its own representatives.

 From the Latin municipium , municipality is the group of inhabitants who live in the same jurisdictional area , which is governed by a town council .
-By extension, the term can also be used to name the town council or municipal corporation.
+By extension, the term also allows you to name the city council or the municipal corporation.

-For example: "The residents of the municipality are tired of the silence of the authorities in the face of pollution" , "It is difficult to live in one of the most violent municipalities in the country" , "The paving works were promised by the municipality in 2006 and there is still no news on the matter" .
+For example: "The residents of the municipality are tired of the silence of the authorities in the face of pollution" , "It is difficult to live in one of the most violent municipalities in the country" , "The paving works were promised by the municipality in 2006 and have not yet been completed."
+There is news about it .

 The municipality, an administrative entity

 The municipality, therefore, can be an administrative entity .
-It usually groups together a single locality, although the concept is also used to name a town or a city .
+Typically, it groups together a single locality, although the concept is also used to name a town or a city .

-The territory (defined by law) and the population that lives there (registered in the municipal register) make up the municipality.
-The administration is in charge of a body that is usually known as the town hall , municipality , council or mayor's office .
-The highest leader of this body is the mayor or intendant.
+The territory (delimited by legislation) and the population that lives in it (registered in the municipal register) make up the municipality.
+Administration is carried out by a body that is usually known as the town hall , municipality , council or mayor's office .
+The highest leader of this body is the mayor or mayor.

 Historical and regional differences